 Once a slave boy on Tatooine, Qui-gon Jinn has found Anakin to be very strong in the Force.
 He freed him from his slavery to be trained as a Jedi against the warnings of The Jedi Council.

-s a Jedi.
+The Council believed that Anakin was too old to be trained as a Jedi.
 He has already formed too much attachments to the world around him.

 But Qui-gon believed that Anakin was the One in the prophecies.
 He believed that Anakin will be the one to bring balance back to the Force.